lhelms2/howto_rtd/docs/source/style.rst

 Table of Contents
 ------------------

-Recommend formatting table of contents' (*link* toctree) with a max depth of 2 for readability.
+Recommend formatting a :ref:`toc` with a max depth of 2 for readability.
 This is preset in the index.rst file in the *link* NCSA documentation template.

 Acronyms
 ---------